lennyby93/node-mmcontrol/README.md

 ## Request optimisations

 MMcontrol tries to limit the number of requests used to query the current state of the heat pump ('get' commands, i.e. not changing the state of the unit).
 By default, the state is cached for 60 seconds (this value can be changed by passing the *minRefresh* parameter to the constructor).
-Each set-type command is send immediately and also refreshes the current state of the unit.
+Before a set-type command is send the new state is compared with the current one, if they differ the command is issued immediately and also refreshes the current state of the unit, otherwise the set-function quietly returns.

 ## Limitations